dotlang/language/README.md

 - We don't have operators for bitwise operations.
 They are covered in core functions.
 - `equals` functions is used for equality check.
 - You can have multiple assignments at once: `x,y=1,2`
-- `+` can be used to merge two arrays.
-This can be used for string concatenation, because string is an array of chars.
 - Assignment semantics: `x=y` will make x point to the same location as y. so any change on x will update y too.
 `x=@y` will duplicate y into x.
 So changes on x won't affect y.
 - Assignment: If left and right are val/var, user must use `@val/var` to cast.